The Problem of Homelessness in Yakima County

 We are working to resolve homelessness in Yakima County through:

 2) Tiny Homes project is Transform Yakima Together’s approach to increasing the supply of low-income, transitional housing for the homeless in Yakima County.
-Tiny Homes are fully-engineered, 10’ x 20’ structures on skids; complete with a toilet, shower, and mini kitchen that can accommodate a single adult, couple, or small family.
-These structures would be placed on church lots.
+Tiny Homes are fully insulated and electrified, 10’ x 20’ structures; complete with a toilet, shower, and mini kitchen.
+The tiny homes can accommodate a single adult, couple, or small family.
+These first two of the tiny homes were be placed on a church lot in June 2018.